jameshughes89/cs102/src/site/assignments/huffman-codes/huffman-codes.rst

 * Work on one method at a time
 * Get each method working perfectly before you go on to the next one
-* Test each methog as you write it
+* Test each method as you write it

     * This is a really nice thing about programming; you can call your methods and see what result gets returned
     * Mentally test before you even write --- what does this methods do?
 What problem is it solving?